MileHacker Logo

 Acknowledging Difficult Chapters

-A darker chapter in Tulsa’s past includes the 1921 Tulsa Race Massacre.
+A darker a part of Tulsa’s past includes the 1921 Tulsa Race Massacre.
 This devastating event destroyed the prosperous Greenwood District, often called "Black Wall Street."
 Today, the city addresses this the past through memorial parks and cultural centers, promoting reconciliation and education.
 Route 66, America’s historic highway, also passes through Tulsa, with classic diners, motels, and roadside attractions that evoke a nostalgic charm.

 Historical Milestones